Having an eye test (easy read)

 Many people can get free eye tests.

-You are aged under 16.
+You are under the age of 16.

 You are under 19 and in full-time education.